-When we analyse the cumulative profits and cumulative cash flow from operations of Emami Ltd over past decade, then we notice that Emami Ltd has been able to convert its profits into cash flow from operations.
+When we analyse the cumulative profits and cumulative cash flow from operations of Emami Ltd over the past decade, then we notice that Emami Ltd has been able to convert its profits into cash flow from operations.
 This is a good sign.
-Emami Ltd has PAT for last 10 years (FY2006-15) of INR 2,158 cr. whereas the CFO over the similar period is INR 2,304 cr.
+Emami Ltd has PAT for the last 10 years (FY2006-15) of INR 2,158 cr. whereas the CFO over a similar period is INR 2,304 cr.

 Margin of Safety in the Business of Emami Ltd:

 Self-Sustainable Growth Rate (SSGR) of Emami Ltd is about 40%.
 As mentioned in the article on Self-Sustainable Growth Rate, SSGR does not factor in working capital changes.
 However, we can estimate whether funds are being tied up in working capital by comparing cPAT with cCFO.

 Analysis of SSGR indicates that if Emami Ltd can manage its working capital management and operating efficiency properly, then it can grow continuously at about 40% growth rate without creating additional debt burden on the balance sheet.
 As Emami Ltd has been growing at a rate of 20-25%, it has been able to manage its growing story without leveraging its balance sheet.
 It has a minuscule amount of debt on its book as reflected by its debt to equity ratio of 0.02.